 (the "Trademark Registrations").
-Company has filed no Copyright registrations whom Company paid more than \$100,000, in the aggregate, during the twelve months whom Company paid more than \$100,000, in the aggregate, during the twelve months ended on June 30, 1998, and each customer of the Company who paid Company more than \$100,000, in the aggregate, during such period, is listed on Schedule 2.15, which Schedule reflects in each case the amounts so paid.
+Company has filed no Copyright registrations whom Company paid more than \$100,000, in the aggregate, during the twelve months ended on June 30, 1998, and each customer of the Company who paid Company more than \$100,000, in the aggregate, during such period, is listed on Schedule 2.15, which Schedule reflects in each case the amounts so paid.
 Except as set forth in Schedule 2.15, Company is not currently engaged in any material dispute with any of such suppliers or customers.
 Company has no reason to believe that the Merger will have any material adverse effect on the business relationship of any such suppliers or customers of the Company.

-2.15 Major Suppliers and Customers.
+$2.15\,$ Major Suppliers and Customers.
 Each supplier of goods or services to claims, actions, suits, arbitration proceedings, inquiries, hearings, injunctions or investigations ("Claims") pending, or to Company's Knowledge threatened, against the Company, its operations or the Business.
 Except as set forth on Schedule 2.16, no Claims have been brought within the last two years against Company or the Business, or affecting the Company's assets, or relating to Company's ownership, use or operation of the Business or its assets.
 Except as set forth on Schedule 2.16, there are no facts or circumstances exist which could reasonably serve as the valid basis for any Claim against Company, or, by virtue of the execution, delivery and performance of this Agreement, against Acquiror.

-2.17 Compliance with Decrees and Laws.
-There is not outstanding or, to the best knowledge of Company, threatened, any order, writ, injunction or decree of any court, governmental agency or arbitration tribunal against or involving Company or its assets.
+2.16 Litigation.
+Except as set forth on Schedule 2.16, there are no the best knowledge of Company, threatened, any order, writ, injunction or decree of any court, governmental agency or arbitration tribunal against or involving Company or its assets.
 Company is currently, and has been at all times, in substantial compliance with all applicable laws, statutes, rules, regulations, orders and licensing requirements ("Rules") of federal, state, local and foreign agencies and authorities (including, without limitation, those relating to antitrust and trade regulation, civil rights, labor and discrimination, safety and health).
 To Company's Knowledge, there has been no allegation of any violation of any such Rules, and to Company's Knowledge, no investigation or review by any federal, state or local body or agency is pending, threatened or planned with respect to Company.